Egg Donation Program

 FROZEN EGG PROGRAM

 Thanks to advances in medical technology, freezing eggs is now a reality and frozen donor eggs have success rates similar to fresh egg programs.
 Frozen donor eggs are available through the American Egg Bank, LLC (AEB).
-With the AEB frozen egg program, the eggs are retrieved and all medical screening and services are provided by Houston Fertility Specialists(HFS), one of the top IVF clinics in the U.S. AEB eggs are stored at the HFS facility in Houston, Texas.
+With the AEB frozen egg program, the eggs are retrieved and all medical screening and services are provided by Aspire Fertility Houston (AF), one of the top IVF clinics in the U.S. AEB eggs are stored at the AF facility in Houston, Texas.
 Frozen donor eggs are immediately available for fertilization and you do not have to coordinate the recipient’s menstrual cycle with those of the donor.
 In most cases, the frozen egg program offers cost savings over a fresh donor cycle.
 AEB is registered with and inspected by the U.S. Food and Drug Administration and follows all FDA rules for egg donation, together with guidelines issued by the American Society for Reproductive Medicine.